Coronavirus CLE Rule Changes

 - All other specifics (credit maximums, course submissions, etc.) of Article IV, Rule 3 of The Supreme Court Rules will apply.

-The Tennessee Supreme Court previously issued an order allowing lawyers to earn all or any portion of the required continuing legal education hours for 2020, or for purposes of seeking reactivation or reinstatement in 2020, through approved Distance Learning through December 31, 2020.
+The Tennessee Supreme Court had issued an order allowing lawyers to earn all or any portion of the required continuing legal education hours for 2020, or for purposes of seeking reactivation or reinstatement in 2020, through approved Distance Learning through December 31, 2020.
 This change supplemented the previous order allowing unlimited online hours towards 2019 CLE compliance through March 31, 2020.

 Attorneys with the following birth months: